If you understand and accept all that is written below, please go to booking.

 - Co-counselling does not replace work with a professional therapist: it should be seen as an additional and complementary way of therapeutic working.
 It is not suitable for people who are dependent on statutory or voluntary sector services for emotional support or who are prone to psychotic episodes (i.e. emotional breakdown accompanied by lack of awareness of reality).

-- Diversity: this course, and CCI Co-counselling, is open to anyone irrespective of religion, race, sexuality, politics, disabilities, height, or any other defining personal characteristics you can think of (except age – see the pre-course information).
+- Diversity: this course, and CCI Co-counselling, is open to anyone irrespective of religion, race, sexuality, gender identification, politics, disabilities, height, or any other defining personal characteristics you can think of (except age – see above).

 If you are not yet sure…